drivechain-project/drivechain.info/peer-review/peer-review-new.md

 ### Dissenters

 I have presented these arguments several times, in various media (writing, youtube, meme, conference presentation).
-But, I admit, I some remain unconvinced.
+But, I admit, some remain unconvinced.

 In the interest of honesty and full disclosure, here are some technical experts who still endorse Critique #1: